andrewstucki/chop-web-client/README.md

 yarn flow
 ```

-To run all the validation (test, snap, flow and lint)
+To run all the validation (test, functional, snap, flow and lint)
 ```
 yarn validate
 ```